 Cyclosporine for Rheumatoid Arthritis

-Cyclosporine is given orally (by mouth).
+Cyclosporine is given orally (by mouth) or as a shot (injection).

 How It Works